petzval/btferret/README.md

 Read node packet from a specified node (connected as CLASSIC or NODE) until a specified termination character (endchar) is received (sent via [write\_node](#4-2-51-write\_node)).
+If there is no defined termination character, setting endchar = PACKET\_ENDCHAR will read one packet (see OBEX server for an example).
 If no such packet is received, the function terminates via a time out or x key press.
 The [read\_error](#4-2-34-read\_error) function returns the error state.
 This function is usually not needed because a node or classic server